Yash-Bandal/DeltaX-Bootcamp/04_Intermediate_CSharp/01_Notes/01_Classes/02_Constructors.md

 - Constructor Overloading is simply having multiple constructors (Obviously with the same name 😅) in a class,
 - What uniquely identifies a method is its `Signature` (Like 2 people with same name shall be identified with their different signature)
     - Signatures include return type, var names, types,and number of parameters
  - We **`Need`** Constructor Overloading  / Multiple Constructors to simplify initialization, sometimes we may just know name, sometimes name and id
+ - So based on Availability of arguments we have to pass, we use multiple Constructors

 A class can have multiple constructors as long as their parameter lists are different.